SmileyChris/easy-thumbnails/README.rst

 ======

-You can use ``ThumbnailerImageField`` (or ``ThumbnailerFileField``) for easier access to retrieve or generate thumbnail images, or to .
+You can use ``ThumbnailerImageField`` (or ``ThumbnailerFileField``) for easier access to retrieve or generate thumbnail images.

 For example::